 Runoff from the Project Site drains to Wappinger Creek, a tributary of the Hudson River, through a series of unnamed streams.
-The Project Site does not discharge to a closed storm sewer associated with the Wappinger MS4.
-The Project Site does not directly discharge to a 303(d) waterbody segment identified in Appendix E of GP-0-20-001, and is not located within a restricted watershed, an AA or AA-s watershed, or a Sole Source Aquifer (SSA).
+The Project Site does not discharge to a closed storm sewer associated with the Wappinger MS4, however Wappinger's review and approval of the SWPPP is required.
+The MS4 SWPPP Acceptance form documenting Wappinger MS4 review and approval is included in Appendix A. The Project Site does not directly discharge to a 303(d) waterbody segment identified in Appendix E of GP-0-20-001, and is not located within a restricted watershed, an AA or AA-s watershed, or a Sole Source Aquifer (SSA).